How to Install Sitecore 9

 Write-Host 'Done!'

-Once install service and Enable SSL on solr then check the solr page, make sure page is loaded with https.
-If the page is not loading correctly, you'll have to find the issue and fix it.
+Once you install the service and enable SSL on Solr, check the Solr page and make sure the page loads with HTTPS.
+If the page is not loading correctly, you'll have to find and fix the issue.

-Now verify before you run Sitecore Installation Framework.
+Verify the following before you run the Sitecore Installation Framework:

 • Installed IIS